OpolotDaniel/OpolotDaniel.github.io/README.md

 Hello & welcome to my page.
-I am a Senior Researcher at SALDRU, University of Cape Town.
-Before joining DPRU, I was a postdoctoral research fellow at the African Institute of Financial Markets and Risk Management, University of Cape Town for three years.
+I am a Senior Research Economist specializing in microeconomic analysis, innovation and economic development, and social network analysis.

 ![Daniel C. Opolot]({{ site.url }}/img/opolot1.jpg){:height="50%" width="50%" algin="center"}

-I completed my PhD in Economics in June 2015 from Maastricht University School of Business and Economics.
-Before that, I studied a B.SC in Mathematics and Physics, and a Master’s degree in Physics (Astronomy).

-My primary research interests are in Game Theory (evolutionary game theory and models of social learning), Social Network Analysis, Economics of Science and Labour Economics.

-I have expertise and research experience in both theoretical modelling and data analysis.
-At SALDRU, I am currently leading the Brookings Institute research project on "Addressing South Africa’s youth unemployment through industries without smokestacks".
-The main idea of this project is to establish the employment potential of emerging sectors in South Africa and to examine the extent to which they can help reduce persistent youth unemployment.
+I hold a doctoral degree in microeconomics from Maastricht University, and was a post-doctoral research fellow at the African Institute of Financial Markets and Risk Management (AIFMRM) at the University of Cape Town (UCT) for 3 years.
+Since completing my post-doctoral fellowship in 2019, I have lectured at the School of Economics, UCT, teaching the Mathematics for Economists course, and worked as a Senior Research Analyst at The Southern Africa Labour and Development Research Unit, UCT.
+Prior to joining AIFMRM, I was a lecturer at Maastricht University School of Business and Economics for 2 years, teaching micro- and macro-economics, and international economics.

-I am currently active in the 2019/2020 job market.
+I am currently active in the 2020/2021 job market.

 [CV]({{ site.url }}/CV_OPOLOT.D.pdf)